Carbon Levy on Fossil Fuels

 - A fuel charge to consumers, administered by the federal government; and

 - An output-based pricing system administered by the federal government for large emitters, i.e. industrial facility emitting 50 kilotonnes (kt) or more of carbon dioxide equivalent (CO2e) per year.

 How much is the carbon levy?

-Are any fuel sales exempt from carbon levy?
+Are any fuel sales exempt from the federal fuel charge?

 The federal government does offer Fuel Charge Relief to farmers and fishers and certain other groups.

 Information on the Transition from the Provincial Carbon Levy to the Federal Fuel Charge (July 1, 2023)

 I have a provincial carbon levy exemption letter.
 What will happen on July 1, 2023?